legendary0001/mineflayer-farmbot/readme.md

 - Inventory management: The bot manages its inventory, equipping tools and seeds as needed, and depositing harvested crops in a chest.
 - Block type checking: The bot checks the type of each block in the specified farming area and performs the appropriate action.
 - Disconnection handling: The bot attempts to reconnect every 20 seconds if it gets disconnected.
-- Persistence: The bot reads and writes to a `data.json` file to persist its state across sessions.
-This includes the farming area coordinates and whether automatic farming is enabled.
 - Chat commands: The bot listens for chat commands and responds to commands like `!help`, `!exit`, `!enable`, `!disable`, and `!set`.
 These commands allow users to interact with the bot and control its behavior.

 ## Installation